YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 learning a new way of thinking: _declarative_ thinking.

 Relation definitions are declarative, meaning that it first of all states a proposition.
-The emphsize is on "what" rather than "how".
+The emphasize is on "what" rather than "how".
 It is the language implementation that takes care of "how", but the user of the language should foucs on "what".
 For example,
 look at the addition relation: